rameezrami/dns-blocklists/README.md

 ### :green_book: ***Multi LIGHT*** - **Basic protection** <a name="light"></a>

 *Hand brush - Cleans the Internet and protects your privacy!
-Blocks Ads, Tracking, Metrics, some Malware and Fake.*
+Blocks Ads, Tracking, Metrics and some Badware.*

 ***NOTE:*** *Does not block error trackers such as Bugsnag, Crashlytics, Firebase, Instabug, Sentry, ... and other app-specific crash trackers.
 These are only blocked from the Pro version onwards.*

-**Entries:** *218770 domains/hosts - 58743 compressed domains*
+**Entries:** *216976 domains/hosts - 57477 compressed domains*

 | Format | Links | Can be used for |
 |:-------|:-----|:----------------|